coreyFuller/Social-Media-Data-Parser/README.md

 ## dependencies to run

 - python 3.8 or better
-- requests, json python modules
+- requests, json, geopy python modules
 - Windows or linux OS

 ## To run